Problem Breakdown

 The 5-task dependency DAG with durations on each node, and below it the 2-worker Gantt chart showing the 8-second schedule

 The test suite has three graphs.
 The first two are small and well-behaved.
-The third is a critical-path graph where five tasks form a long chain that dominates the minimum possible makespan, plus four fat independent "scans" that look tempting to schedule early but have nothing to do with the chain.
+The third is a critical-path graph where five tasks form a long chain that dominates the minimum possible makespan, plus four long-running independent "scans" that look tempting to schedule early but have nothing to do with the chain.

 Pattern: Topological Sort